pingcap/docs-cn/tools/binlog/monitor.md

 ---
-title: TiDB-Binlog Monitoring Metrics and Alert Rules
+title: TiDB-Binlog Monitoring
-summary: Learn about three levels of monitoring metrics and alert rules of TiDB-Binlog.
+summary: Learn how to monitor the cluster version of TiDB-Binlog.
 category: tools
 ---

-# TiDB-Binlog Monitoring Metrics and Alert Rules
+# TiDB-Binlog Monitoring

-This document describes TiDB-Binlog monitoring metrics in Grafana and explains the alert rules.
+After you have deployed TiDB-Binlog using Ansible successfully, you can go to the Grafana Web (default address: <http://grafana_ip:3000>, default account: admin, password: admin) to check the state of Pump and Drainer.

 ## Monitoring metrics